 Innovative education in an ancient setting

-The Bachelor degree in Art History at The American University of Rome provides an innovative education with the emphasis of the subject material placed on western visual cultures.
+The Bachelor of Arts degree in Art History at The American University of Rome provides an innovative liberal arts education with the emphasis of the subject material placed on western visual cultures.
 Through interactive teaching approaches and personalized supervision, our international faculty of esteemed scholars develops each student’s intellectual potential and life-long engagement with cultural heritage while also fostering the skills necessary for the modern workplace.

 Students who complete the major in Art History will acquire the following core competencies:

-- High-level skills of observation and analysis of art works and architecture from a broad span of historical periods
+- High-level skills of observation and analysis of a diverse range of art works and architecture from a broad span of historical periods

 - Command a range of theoretical tools for analyzing and interpreting visual signs within their cultural context

 - Proficient use of the specialized sources commanded by the topic

 One Alumnus Story - where an Art History degree can take you...